masyamandev/retroarch_shaders/README.md

 Related issues could be:
 - Incorrect aspect ratio if core trims pixels, e.g. truncated 8 pixels from left and 8 pixels prom right in NES games (fixed by shader profile for NES).
-- Incorrect aspect ratio in extremely non-square pixels, e.g. Arcade Battletoads is rendered in 512x224 resulting squeezed image (workaround is to manually set 5x8 Pixel Aspect Ratio).
+- Incorrect aspect ratio in extremely non-square pixels, e.g. Arcade Battletoads is rendered in 512x224 resulting squeezed image (workaround is to manually set 5x8 Pixel Aspect Ratio or use Full Screen Aspect Ratio).
-- Incorrect aspect ratio on external monitor or running on non-4/3 Screen device.
+- Incorrect aspect ratio on external monitor or running on non-4/3 Screen device (workaround is to force 4/3 output).

 ## No options for automatic switching subpixel configuration on external display